How to leave work at work

 • Increased alcohol intake

-A lot of people will work longer hours or bring work home just to get things done.
+Many people will work longer hours or bring work home to get things done.
 However, doing this regularly will burn you out, leaving you feeling mentally and physically exhausted.
 It is essentially stealing your personal time and the time you have with family and friends.

-Setting boundaries and disconnecting from work is imperative when it comes to your mental, emotional and physical health.
-So, here are five tips you can implement for a better work life balance.
+Setting boundaries and disconnecting from work is crucial for maintaining your mental, emotional, and physical health.
+So, here are five tips you can implement for a better work-life balance.

 Set Boundaries

-Set simple yet effective boundaries like: Not checking your work email or phone outside of work, not taking work home, not working longer than your contracted working hours.
-Give yourself a set routine for your working hours and your personal hours.
-Be strict with your personal time and allow yourself to fully recharge.
+Set simple yet effective boundaries, such as not checking your work email or phone outside of work hours, not taking work home, and not working longer than your contracted hours.
+Establish a set routine for both your working hours and personal hours.
+Be strict with your personal time and allow yourself to recharge fully.

 Write a To-Do List Before You Leave

-Before you leave work for the day write a to-do list of what you need to do the next day.
+Before you leave work for the day, write a to-do list of what you need to do the next day.
 This will give you a sense of closure at the end of the day and help you feel prepared.
-When you get home there is no need to worry about what you need to do at work, because you already have a plan.
+When you get home, there's no need to worry about what you need to do at work, because you already have a plan.

 Use Your Commute

 Use the time you have on the way back from work to process your day.
-Acknowledge the positives from your working day and get in the mind frame of what's done is done.
-You have your to-do-list ready at work and even if any tasks were left incomplete, you know that you can pick them up tomorrow.
+Acknowledge the positives from your working day and get into the mindset that what's done is done.
+You have your to-do list ready at work, and even if any tasks were left incomplete, you know that you can pick them up tomorrow.

 Also, if you live close to your workplace, you can use your commute to get some exercise.
-Rather than drive or use public transport, why not walk or cycle to work?
-A study by University of East Anglia (UEA) found that, people who had an active commute had a higher level of well-being than people who went by car or public transport.
+Rather than driving or using public transportation, why not walk or cycle to work?
+A study by the University of East Anglia (UEA) found that individuals who had an active commute experienced a higher level of well-being compared to those who travelled by car or public transport.

 Get Changed

-As soon as you get home, get changed out of your work clothes to make that transition from work mode to chill mode.
+As soon as you get home, change out of your work clothes to make the transition from work mode to chill mode.
 Staying in your work clothes longer than necessary won’t help you switch off.
-Once you are in your comfy clothes you can relax, unwind and forget about work.
+Once you're in your comfy clothes, you can relax, unwind, and forget about work.

 Utilise the Time at Work Properly

 Maximise your productivity at work by allocating your tasks in order of priority.
-To get your work done by finishing time you need to limit things like: Taking long lunches or talking to colleagues for too long.
-If you find yourself still struggling to complete important tasks on time, speak to your employer about your workload.
+To get your job done by finishing time, you need to limit things like taking long lunches or talking to colleagues for too long.
+If you continue to struggle with completing essential tasks on time, consider discussing your workload with your employer.

-Implement these tips for a better work life balance and be firm with yourself.
-Remember, your aim should be to work smarter not longer.
-Going home without the nagging thoughts of work in your head will help you mange your stress levels.
+Implement these tips for a better work-life balance and be firm with yourself.
+Remember, your aim should be to work smarter, not longer.
+Going home without the nagging thoughts of work in your head will help you manage your stress levels.

 Remember: You can always get in touch with your doctor if you are really struggling to manage your stress levels.
-They can provide you with the practical and personal advice for dealing with stress.
+They can offer you practical and personal advice on managing stress.

 Authored & Reviewed By